 At Hirschler, we know that building and maintaining the right workplace culture is a key component in achieving business success.
 Of course, a pillar of any strong business environment is compliance with local, state and federal employment laws.
 This is often easier said than done, as legislators continually pass new laws affecting the workplace, and courts often interpret those laws in different ways.
 Businesses with employees in multiple jurisdictions face an even more daunting task of keeping up with innumerable, often contrasting, obligations.
 Missteps can be costly, as violations of employment laws expose companies to significant damage awards, and even meritless claims can result in cost and business disruption.
 Such exposure and expense is multiplied when mistakes affect multiple employees, resulting in class or collective action suits.
 Former employees who take trade secrets and other proprietary information, or who improperly attempt to take away customers or employees, can also cause real harm to a company’s bottom line, as well as its reputation.

-Hirschler’s employment law team helps businesses and their executives across the country and in a variety of industries—including financial services, technology, health care, manufacturing, construction, real estate, staffing, and insurance—to address workplace issues in a practical manner that promotes both legal compliance and company culture.
+Hirschler’s employment law practice group helps businesses and their executives across the country and in a variety of industries—including financial services, technology, health care, manufacturing, construction, real estate, staffing, and insurance—to address workplace issues in a practical manner that promotes both legal compliance and company culture.
 Our lawyers get to know their clients’ businesses so that they can apply their years of experience and deep knowledge of employment laws to assist in complying with legal requirements, avoiding claims, and defending claims when they occur.
 We also work with companies to craft and enforce agreements tailored to their business needs in order to protect intellectual property, customers, and employees against unfair competition.
 Our clients expect and receive prompt and personal attention from our experienced employment lawyers, who are equipped to address their concerns in a cost-effective manner that begins with the endgame in mind.